(Amended 7/15; 1/20)

 Effective January 2020, this policy has been revised.
 For individual changes, see the redlined version.

 - Individuals who believe they have experienced harassment are encouraged to report it, even if they are not certain whether a violation of this policy has occurred.
-Reports of protected class harassment (see II-3 Human Rights) should be brought to the Office of Equal Opportunity and Diversity under this policy.
+Reports of protected class harassment (see II-3 Human Rights) should be brought to the Office of Institutional Equity under this policy.
 Reports also may be directed separately to other offices under applicable policies and procedures as follows:

-- Complaints that a staff member violated the rights of any member of the University community may be investigated under a process initiated by the Senior Human Resources Leadership Representative for the staff member's unit (such as, but not limited to, III-16 Ethics and Responsibilities for University of Iowa Staff).
-The Senior Human Resources Leadership Representative may appoint a designee to conduct the investigation with the approval of University Human Resources and the Office of Equal Opportunity and Diversity.
+- Complaints that a staff member violated the rights of any member of the university community may be investigated under a process initiated by the Senior Human Resources Leadership Representative for the staff member's unit (such as, but not limited to, III-16 Ethics and Responsibilities for University of Iowa Staff).
+The Senior Human Resources Leadership Representative may appoint a designee to conduct the investigation with the approval of University Human Resources and the Office of Institutional Equity.

 - Office of the Ombudsperson (for faculty, staff, or students), 308 Jefferson Building;